YannisPantazis/neuroDiME/README.md

 Key parameters to test include sample size, batch size, Lipschitz constant, alpha, and Gamma function space, among others.
 All the examples were tested on one GPU, a 4070 Super with 16GB.
 ## Python Files
-- `Divergences.py`: Contains implementations of all the basic divergence families (the test function/discriminator is an input argument).
+- `Divergences_tf.py`, `Divergences_torch`, `Divergences_jax`: Contain implementations of all the basic divergence families (the test function/discriminator is an input argument).
+Can be found in the folder `models`.
 - One file for each demonstration example (e.g., `1D Gaussian`, `Mixture of Gaussians`, `Subpopulation detection`, etc.).
+Can be foudn in the folders tf_demos, torch_demos and jax_demos.

 Additionally, gamma function spaces implemented include continuous & bounded, L-Lipschitz, equivariant, and user-defined.